 Although the above administrative fee is considered immaterial in amount, it is still categorized as an unauthorized fee not established by the Common Council.
 The Office of the City Auditor strongly recommends that the administration and Common Council embark on a cost analysis of the licensing process, in an effort to update the licensing fees currently being charged, as fees have not been updated in approximately 10 years or more and are in serious need of updating.
-The licensing fees should ideally cover both labor and material costs associated with issuing a particular license, including the labor costs associated with Codes Enforcement and Fire Department inspections; as well as Police Department background checks.
-The city may opt to check with other upstate municipalities for current and reasonable fee structures.
+Ideally licensing fees should cover both labor and material costs associated with issuing a particular license, including the labor costs associated with Codes Enforcement and Fire Department inspections; as well as Police Department background checks.